Symposium 2023: Overlooked America: Addressing Legal Issues Facing Rural United States

-7.5 CLE Credits are pending approval by the Virginia Bar Association.
+7.5 CLE Credits approved by the Virginia Bar Association.

-This Symposium will be held in person at the Jepson Alumni Center on the University of Richmond’s campus .
-An in-person livestream option is available in the Moot Court room for Richmond Law faculty and students only.
+This Symposium was held in person at the Jepson Alumni Center on the University of Richmond’s campus .
+An in-person livestream option was available in the Moot Court room for Richmond Law faculty and students only.

-Join the University of Richmond Law Review for an in-person symposium entitled “Overlooked America: Addressing Legal Issues Facing Rural United States.”
-Presentations will focus on specific legal issues facing rural communities as well as the urban-rural divide.
-Topics will include access to justice in rural America, water resources in indigenous communities, the coal industry’s degradation of Appalachian communities, electoral system reform to enhance rural representation, Virginia-specific policy recommendations, and a panel esteemed authors and litigators discussing pharmaceutical companies’ roles in perpetuating the opioid epidemic in the region.
+The University of Richmond Law Review held an in-person symposium entitled “Overlooked America: Addressing Legal Issues Facing Rural United States.”
+Presentations focused on specific legal issues facing rural communities as well as the urban-rural divide.
+Topics included access to justice in rural America, water resources in indigenous communities, the coal industry’s degradation of Appalachian communities, electoral system reform to enhance rural representation, Virginia-specific policy recommendations, and a panel of esteemed authors and litigators discussing pharmaceutical companies’ roles in perpetuating the opioid epidemic in the region.

 8:15 a.m. – Check-In & Continental Breakfast